Skip to main content

 Scores, issues (with severity, WCAG reference, CSS selector, confidence, and fix guidance), and an executive summary are assembled into an interactive report.
 Each finding links directly to the relevant standard.

-Each audit evaluates five dimensions.
-Every model is grounded in established standards and research.
+Each audit evaluates seven dimensions.
+Every category is grounded in established standards and research.
+Weights reflect the relative impact each dimension has on overall user experience quality.

 Usability Score